theo-armour/pages/13-technology-applied-sciences/computing-software/software-by-type/drawing/draw-svg-vector.md

 ## https://vectr.com

-* for drawing not handwriting
+* For drawing not handwriting
 * No touch capability
 * Accepts pen but seems to have no settings
 * URL for every design - very collaborative